nterreri/thesis/report/main.md

 ## Project Goals Review (#MAP TO REQUIREMENTS)

-- Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare (in particular around treatment of sensitive patient data) As discussed in Chapter 2, there are crucial compliance concerns around the sensitivity of patient data that have driven the implementation decision not to employ third party APIs for the processing of natural language user input, even where this may have significantly simplified the chatbot brain implementation task.
+- **Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare (in particular around treatment of sensitive patient data)**

+As discussed in Chapter 2, there are crucial compliance concerns around the sensitivity of patient data that have driven the implementation decision not to employ third party APIs for the processing of natural language user input, even where this may have significantly simplified the chatbot brain implementation task.

-- To integrate with a specialized search engine (developed by another member of the team) While development over the current project had terminated before the search engine was completed, a clear reference on how to integrate between the systems had been provided (and materialized in the integration testing "MockSearch" class).
+- **To integrate with a specialized search engine (developed by another member of the team)**

+While development over the current project had terminated before the search engine was completed, a clear reference on how to integrate between the systems had been provided (and materialized in the integration testing "MockSearch" class).

-- To explore other applications of NLP that could be useful to extract information from natural language data.
+- **To explore other applications of NLP that could be useful to extract information from natural language data.**

 The current project has used NLP to investigate a hybrid approach to chatbot technology, making use of both rule or grammar based technologies and machine learning with the categorizer.
 Secondly, NLP was used for the synonym generation.

-- To implement a chatbot brain using open source technology.
+- **To implement a chatbot brain using open source technology.**
 As mentioned, a chatbot brain was implemented in RiveScript, after reviewing the available choice of technologies given the restrictions on patient data.

-- To develop the system with Macmillan eHNA as the main reference.
+- **To develop the system with Macmillan eHNA as the main reference.**

 As discussed in Chapter 2, it was with reference to the CC used in one of Macmillan eHNA forms that was used for the concrete implementation of the topics in the "concerns" subpackage.

 ## Personal Aims Review

-- Learning Python in an effort to gain exposure to a new programming language The Python programming language was used to implement the majority of the project with the exception of the specialized RiveScript language used to define the pattern matchers in the chatbot brain.
+- **Learning Python in an effort to gain exposure to a new programming language**

+The Python programming language was used to implement the majority of the project with the exception of the specialized RiveScript language used to define the pattern matchers in the chatbot brain.

-- Leverage the author's background in computational linguistics, and explore the field of natural language processing
+- **Leverage the author's background in computational linguistics, and explore the field of natural language processing**

 As mentioned in the previous section, the author investigated the use of NLP to text classification and synonym generation, in addition to significantly more reading in NLP than resulted useful for the project.

-- Learn about applications of machine learning to natural language processing The categorization component involved the development of supervised learning language models, while the synonym generation made use of a pre-trained unsupervised learning model.
+- **Learn about applications of machine learning to natural language processing**

+The categorization component involved the development of supervised learning language models, while the synonym generation made use of a pre-trained unsupervised learning model.

-- Improve software engineering skills by applying best Agile practices A significant amount of reading into Agile practices was demonstrated in the project in the system design, implementation and testing.
+- **Improve software engineering skills by applying best agile methodology practices**

+A significant amount of reading into agile methodology practices was demonstrated in the project in the system design, implementation and testing.

 ## Future Work